cpersico/cpersico.github.io/posts/thoughts-on-legacy-software/index.md

 ### The Action Plan

 The stack consisted of **the platform**, **the actuator** (in charge of invoking the engine) and the engine.
 The ownership is split between two teams.
 One in charge of the platform and the actuator.
-One in charge of the engine (this was my team).
+Another in charge of the engine.
+I was part of the engine team.

 ####Simplified diagram.